Application Policy Information

 We highly recommend submitting your ApplyTexas application and all of the admission requirements well in advance of the program's deadline.
 More information regarding the submission process can be found on our submission information page.

-After an admissions decision has been made, the applicant will receive an email notification from The Graduate College.
+After an admissions decision has been made, you will receive an email notification from The Graduate College.
 As noted in the communication section above, all admissions communications will be sent to the email address provided on the ApplyTexas application.
 Applicants admitted to a degree-seeking program will also receive a letter via U.S. mail.

 As explained in decision process above, admissions recommendations will be provided by the department after the application has been reviewed.
 The time frame in which this takes place is typically determined by whether the program admits on a “rolling” or “firm” basis.
 In most cases, a program will make recommendations about 3–4 weeks after an application completes.
 During peak times, this time frame could increase to up to six weeks.